Appropriate Use Policy

 NREL HPC Resources

-The following is a list of general computer use policies, procedures, and security rules that apply to individual end users of the National Renewable Energy Laboratory (NREL) High Performance Computing (HPC) resources.
+The following is a list of general computer use policies, procedures, and security rules that apply to individual end users of NREL HPC resources.
 Further information on NREL HPC data security policies and practices can be found on the NREL HPC Home page.
 Principal Investigators are responsible for ensuring that these policies, procedures, and security rules are followed for their organizations and ensuring that HPC users working under their supervision fulfill these responsibilities.

 HPC User Accountability